2001akash/Assignment-Kubernetes-Deployment/README.md

 This repo is structured to match the brief: **Pod**, **ReplicaSet**, **Deployment** (rolling update + **liveness / readiness / startup** probes), and **Service** YAML, plus **two image tags** (`v1`, `v2`).

-> **Course policy:** Your brief says AI is allowed only for the frontend and not for Docker, Kubernetes YAML, or deployment steps.
-Treat the `Dockerfile` and `k8s/*.yml` files as **reference material you must understand, verify, and run yourself** when you submit.
-The **frontend** in `frontend/public/` is suitable to cite as AI-assisted UI work if your instructor asks.

----

 ## Repository layout